-Sandringham’s three campuses mean that each student is known and valued individually.
+Sandringham’s two campuses mean that each student is known and valued individually.
 A real sense of community exists both across the College and at each site.
 Staff personalise learning and social development plans to ensure that individual needs are met and that everyone’s diverse strengths are valued.
-Our College values of Achievement, Creativity, Independence, Integrity and Respect embedded into daily life.
+Our College values of Excellence, Creativity, Community, Integrity and Respect embedded into daily life.

 Student Wellbeing Programs